 A huge milestone has been accomplished in Porteus Kiosk version 3.3.0: it is possible to centrally manage all your kiosks from a single configuration file stored on the network!

 Up until now the kiosk config (presented on the final configuration page in the kiosk wizard) was always embedded in the ISO and burnt on the hard drive/usb stick during system installation.
 The main advantage of this approach is that system configuration file is encrypted and stored in a safe, read-only place.
 Nobody can access it so the kiosk can be exposed on a public network without a fear of adverse manipulation.

 Such a feature works really well but there are cases where more flexible solution is needed.

 In Porteus Kiosk 3.3.0 we have introduced a new feature which lets you choose how your kiosk config will be handled.
 You may decide if you want the system settings to be stored in the ISO itself (default action) or downloaded from remote location during each system boot.
 If you prefer to keep the config on your server then you have to activate a certain option in the wizard and provide an URL pointing to the remote kiosk configuration file.

-Web server (http or ftp) which is able to host a plain text file.
+HTTP or FTP server which is able to host a plain text file.